When a Puppy’s UTI Won’t Go Away

 - Major bladder abnormalities

-The working theory at this point is that Clover is simply immature in her “Girl Parts” region and that letting her go through 1 heat cycle might fix the problem.
+The working theory at this point about the puppy’s UTI won’t go away is that Clover is simply immature in her “Girl Parts” region and that letting her go through 1 heat cycle might fix the problem.
 You can read more about puppy vaginitis and puppy immature vulva from a couple of veterinarian bloggers I know.

 Of interest to those in the rescue community,